-How to Get Financial Planning for Free (or Cheap)
+How to Get Financial Planning At No Charge (or Cheap)

-Hiring a financial planner can help you set both short-term and long-term goals for your monetary life, and set out strategies to achieve them.
-But the cost of a comprehensive financial plan starts in the hundreds of dollars, which is beyond the reach of many people.
-Fortunately, some financial planners provide certain clients with services at lower cost, including on a pro bono basis – that is, for free.
+A financial planner can help guide you through your short-term and long term financial goals and support you in achieving them confidently.
+But the cost of a comprehensive financial plan ranges from hundreds to thousands of dollars, making it beyond the reach of many people.
+Fortunately, some financial planners provide certain clients with services at lower cost, including on a pro bono basis – that is, at no charge.

 If you’re a person who might benefit from pro bono financial planning, or know someone who is, read on for more on how these programs work and how you can sign up for them.
 We also cover options for those who may make too much to qualify for fully pro bono financial planning services, such as ways to get planning at lower cost and education that can support your financial journey.